humanmade/authorship/README.md

 Authorship provides:

-* Read and write access to attributed authors via an `authorship` property on the default `wp/v2/posts` REST API endpoints
+* Read and write access to attributed authors via an `authorship` field on the default `wp/v2/posts` REST API endpoints
 * Ability to create guest authors via the `authorship/v1/users` REST API endpoint
 * Read-only access to users who can be attributed to a post via the `authorship/v1/users` REST API endpoint
 * Ability to specify attributed authors in WP-CLI with the `--authorship` flag